le0kar0ub1/ParadigmShift/deploy/README.md

 `ParadigmShift` is deployed using the `AWS CLI` and `SAM CLI` (Serverless Application Model).

-All the used resource will be centralized on a `cloudFormation` stack on the targeted environnement.
+All the used resources will be centralized on a `cloudFormation` stack on the targeted environnement.

-`ParadigmShift` have to be as generic as possible, the security is handled by the deployer, you MUST add the security you want on the app.
+`ParadigmShift` have to be as generic as possible, the security layer is handled by the deployer, you MUST add the security you want on the app.

 ## Install dependencies